Turkish Airlines Economy Class Review: Is Economy Class on a Long Haul Flight WORTH it?

 How does Turkish Airlines economy really perform for long haul flights?
 In reviewing Turkish Airlines, I got to realizing the bells and whistles mask the larger holes in the Turkish air long haul flight experience.

-1. Avoid Boeing 777-300er on long haul flights
+1. Avoid Boeing 777-300er on Long Flights… You Will Hate That Flight!

 Turkish Airlines’ Boeing 777-300 ER … I didn’t know about that type of aircraft until now.
 Burn that name in your memory as the aircraft to avoid.
 Boeing 777-300s are double-engine, wider-bodied planes, which can fit 314 to 396 passengers.
 For Economy Class passengers, the ER version means there are 365 seats, with a majority of it squeezed into Economy.
 These planes are flying sardine cans.
 These seats will not offer economy class comfort unless you upgrade.